 "That the Negro American has survived at all is extraordinary—a lesser people might just have died out, as indeed others have … But it may not be supposed that the Negro American community has not paid a fearful price for the incredible mistreatment to which it has been subjected over the past three centuries."

 But wait, there's more!
 What did Moynihan say about the Jim Crow period?

 "After emancipation the Negro was given liberty, but not equality.
 Life remained hazardous and marginal.
 Of the greatest importance, the black male, particularly in the South, became an object of intense hostility, an attitude unquestionably based in some measure of fear.
 The Negro man who was most humiliated thereby; the male was more likely to use public facilities, which rapidly became segregated once the process began.
 Keeping the Negro "in his place" can be translated as keeping the Negro male in his place: the female was not a threat to anyone."

 During both slavery and Jim Crow, whites were successful in emasculating the black male by challenging his manhood.
 But credit must be given to him because he stuck with his family even in a hostile environment.
 Divorce was uncommon.
 In those days a black man couldn't even look a white person in the eyes without being looked upon as a threat which would result in being beaten and possibly killed.
 The black male would learn to know his limits when dealing with whites.

 : to make (a man) feel less masculine: to deprive (a man) of his male strength, role, etc.

 : to make (something) weaker or less effective

 : to enfeeble, debilitate, erode, undermine, cripple

-By emasculating the black male is one reason they were always referred to as BOY by white people.
-It became a cruel mental tool whites used against black citizens.
-This was an organized scheme by most white people to inhibit his ability to lead his family as a man, and father figure his family could look up to with pride.
+Emasculating the black male is one reason black men were referred to as BOY by white people.
+It became a cruel mental tool used by whites.

 Lyn Collins telling black men, You better think